lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Pass AD_1 to the security application.

-If any verification step fails, the Responder MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
+If any processing step fails, the Responder SHOULD send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
+Sending error messages is essential for debugging but MAY be skipped due to denial of service reasons, see {{security}}.

 ## EDHOC Message 2 {#m2}